leejet/stable-diffusion.cpp/README.md

   --clip-skip N                      ignore last layers of CLIP network; 1 ignores none, 2 ignores one layer (default: -1)
                                      <= 0 represents unspecified, will be 1 for SD1.x, 2 for SD2.x
-  --vae-tiling                       process vae in tiles to reduce memory usage --control-net-cpu                  keep controlnet in cpu (for low vram) --canny                            apply canny preprocessor (edge detection) --color                            Colors the logging tags according to level
+  --vae-tiling                       process vae in tiles to reduce memory usage --vae-on-cpu                       keep vae in cpu (for low vram) --clip-on-cpu                      keep clip in cpu (for low vram).
+  --control-net-cpu                  keep controlnet in cpu (for low vram) --canny                            apply canny preprocessor (edge detection) --color                            Colors the logging tags according to level